Packers rout Raiders behind Rodgers' 5 TD passes

 Aaron Rodgers threw five touchdown passes as the Green Bay Packers capped their fifth home game in seven weeks with a 42-24 dismantling of the Oakland Raiders on Sunday.
 Green Bay improved to 6-1 under first-year coach Matt LaFleur behind the biggest game of the season from Rodgers.
 When he hit Marquez Valdes-Scantling for a 74-yard touchdown midway through the fourth quarter, Rodgers had six total touchdowns compared to six incompletions and a perfect 158.3 passer rating.
 He wound up completing 25 of 31 passes for 429 yards.

-The Raiders (3-3), in the middle of a six-week stretch without a game in Oakland, were doomed a porous pass defense and miserable red-zone offense in losing after their bye.
+The Raiders (3-3), in the middle of a six-week stretch without a game in Oakland, were doomed by a porous pass defense and miserable red-zone offense in losing after their bye.
 The game swung late in the first half.
-With Green Bay having just taken a 14-10 lead, the Raiders motored into scoring position on a 48-yard catch by tight end Darren Waller to the 3.
+With Green Bay having taken a 14-10 lead, the Raiders motored into scoring position on a 48-yard catch by tight end Darren Waller to the 3.
 On second-and-goal at the 2, Raiders quarterback Derek Carr lunged head-first to the goal line with the ball extended.
-Before his knee hit the turf, Carr lost the ball, and it bounced out of the end zone, resulting in a turnover and touchback for the Packers.
+Before his knee hit the turf, Carr lost the ball.
+It bounced out of the end zone, resulting in a turnover and touchback for the Packers.

 Rookie running back Josh Jacobs (21 carries, 124 rushing yards) and Waller (seven receptions, 126 yards, two touchdowns) had huge days for the Raiders, who produced 484 total yards but went just 3 of 6 on scoring when reaching the red zone.